 The 460ETCWI from RTA, for example, can be used to connect PLC data to a web application using HTTP.
 It can also connect to cloud visualization applications, enterprise quality control programs, an Excel dashboard, a Visio automation or any other web-enabled software application.

-You configure blocks of tags in your PLC.
+You configure blocks of tags in your controller.
 A block can contain either tags to read or tags to write.
 The web application program can then send HTTP reads or writes to transfer blocks of tags using JSON or XML.